alphaxleonidas/steamguard-cli-android/docs/TERMUX_BUILD.md

   `/data/data/com.termux/files/usr/` (`$PREFIX`).
 - Files inside Termux's own filesystem are executable.
-Files in Android shared storage (`/sdcard`, including Downloads) are mounted `noexec` and cannot be run directly, regardless of `chmod +x` — see the security notes section below.
+Files in Android shared storage (`/sdcard`, including Downloads) are mounted `noexec` and cannot be run directly, regardless of `chmod +x` — see the notes section at the end.

 ## 2. Install Rust and git